rubythonode/vuex-cli-scaffold/README.md

 $ npm run vuex-cli-scaffold shop shop/products shop/products/product
 ```

 **Important**: When you creating nested entities, you have to manually set the modules value in the parent modules.
-In our case, you would need to set the modules for all entities except `shop`.
+In our case, you would need to set the modules for all entities, unless you're using `-new`, which is explained below.

 ### Initialize store